 However, ski riders are often capable of learning the riding process because of separate boards and body straight position.

-But Ski takes time to master as it is tough to control both legs at the same time and in the same direction.
+But Skiing takes time to overwhelm as it is tough to control both legs at the same time and in the same direction.

 Speed, Air time, and control:

 Skiers often can go faster than snowboarders because of body positions.
 But snowboarders often get more air time and can do a variety of tricks than skiers.

 Moreover, while landing, snowboarders get more control because of their single board and can use their knees as shock absorbers.

 But Skiers face difficulties in lading after successful air time because of a separate board.

 Difference in Events:

 Though both games are related to snow and slope, there are differences in their events.
 Popular ski events are Freestyle, Nordic, Alpine, and others.